How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

 - Check the area and make sure all the stains and smells are gone.

-- If there is still a stain or smell, repeat steps four and five to ensure that the cat poop stain and odor are completely gone.
+- If there is still a stain or smell, repeat steps four and five to ensure the cat poop stain and odor are completely gone.

 4. Using Enzymatic Cleaner